 If you are a person who does not like too many options and buttons, but just a simple machine that does its job right then go for this brewer.
 No brew pause, no timer, no programmability but consistently great coffee

 Both the models – BV 1800SS and BV1900TS is SCAA certified and brew a consistently great cup of coffee that is rich in flavor.
 BV1900TS is redesigned on the success of its earlier version 1800SS.

-Bonavita BV1900TS has auto shut-off feature, flat-bottomed filter basket and 1500 watt heater that reaches and maintains the optimal water temperature of 200 to 203 degrees Fahrenheit.
+Bonavita BV1900TS has an auto shut-off feature, flat-bottomed filter basket and 1500 watt heater that reaches and maintains the optimal water temperature of 200 to 203 degrees Fahrenheit.
 So, you know that why you are spending that extra $12 to buy the new model Bonavita BV1900TS Coffee Maker.